morikplay/OPNsense-Dashboard/README.md

 - Firewall Statistics - Blocked Ports, Protocols, Events, Blocked IP Locations, and Top Blocked IP
 # Changelog

+[2024]
+Modified Graylog content pack with the following:
+- included configuration for ingesting `filterlog` input
+- included lookup table, cache and data adapters
+- due to a change in `filterlog` format, the csv-to-field regex didn't work.
+Changed the behavior to consuming grok extractors instead.
+Only `IPv4` is verified (as I do not have functional IPv6 network yet)

 Converted InfluxQL queries to Flux.